-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Kansas currently has a Crash Timeliness rating of "Fair" This was due to the Kansas City Kansas Police Department not entering their crash reports between March 2016 and August 2019.
 This was due to personnel changes at that agency and new personnel not knowing they needed to enter the information until Kansas was alerted that their SSDQ rating was reduced.
 Once discovered, Kansas worked diligently with KCKPD to have their crashes entered.

-Program Activities FY 2021 - 2023: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities FY 2021 - 2023: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
 Kansas remains in the Green/Good category across all ratings.
 The Kansas Highway Patrol will utilize the State-reported data from crashes and roadside inspections in A&I, to identify areas to manually edit erroneous information contained in crash and inspection records.